 Run the following command:

-gcloud container clusters create cluster-name \ --enable-kubernetes-alpha \ [--zone compute-zone] \ [--cluster-version version]
+gcloud container clusters create CLUSTER_NAME \ --enable-kubernetes-alpha \ --no-enable-autorepair \ --no-enable-autoupgrade \ --region COMPUTE_REGION

 Replace the following:

 CLUSTER_NAME: the name you choose for the cluster.

 COMPUTE_REGION: the Compute Engine region for the cluster.
 For zonal clusters, use the

 flag to specify a different IAM service account that nodes

 in your cluster's first node pool uses instead of the Compute Engine

 default service account.
 This flag is optional, but we strongly recommend